maci0/gke-inference-from-scratch/part1.md

 ## Step 5: Create GKE Cluster

 Now that our networks are in place, we can create the GKE cluster.
+For the most part we use default parameters for the control plane.
+Flags that deviate from the defaults will be explained below.

 ### 5.1 Create the Base Cluster